rickrodness/cse110-sp24-group18/admin/meetings/041224-kickoff.md

     - UI/UX designer
     - Sub-lead

-We looked into splitting into subteams based on our individual skills.
+_**Post-meeting note:**_ We looked into splitting into subteams based on our individual skills.
 Currently mainly deciding on whether each person wants to do frontend or backend related tasks.
 We also discussed if anyone had particular skills with tools like Node, Mongo, SQL, etc. in order to better determine what teams we could go into.
 However, there was also general confusion about what our project actually is and how our team setup would even work with that.

 TLDR: Roles explained, role assignment to be decided